 Broadband communication uses – as the name indicates – a wider part of the spectrum.
 This has some advantages and disadvantages:

 Broadband communication provides a higher bandwidth and therefore faster communication.
 This communication makes it possible to filter out narrow noise sources in the spectrum.
 It is more difficult to transmit and detect broadband signals; it requires a high signal-to-noise ratio.
 The energy of the signal is distributed over the width of the spectrum, making the signal weaker as it widens (assuming a certain power level).

 Narrowband communication uses a narrow bandwidth.
 These signals are often used in a slower form of communication where mainly voice or slow data streams need to be transmitted.
 Narrowband signals usually have a much wider reception range because narrower filters can be used and therefore eliminate unwanted broadband noise.
 The transmitted energy also concentrates on a smaller part of the spectrum.
 Narrowband technology is used for a good connection at a longer distance or in disruptive conditions (e.g. a metal rich environment).

 The world is full of remotely controlled equipment operating at 2.4 GHz.
 That seems convenient, because the 2.4 GHz can be used anywhere in the world.
 Moreover, it is the only radio free bandwidth that can be used in all countries worldwide.
-However, there is a major drawback to this frequency: The range is limited and longer distances are almost impossible to realize.

 This bandwidth is very popular and is used for many (mostly non-professional) applications such as modelling for boats, cars and planes and for drones and WiFi routers.